JunJIANG-66/TRCOOL/README.md

 The workflow is inspired by autonomous navigation systems in robotics, where a robot must find a collision-free and smooth path from a start point to a goal.

+### Step 1.
+Map Creation and Obstacles

+A 2D occupancy grid map is generated using NumPy, where:

+0 represents free space

+1 represents occupied cells (obstacles)

 ```python